 The Panel of Enquiry alone shall adjudicate on the allegation(s) based on written and oral submissions and shall determine the penalty to be applied.
 Other than the Recording Secretary, no other person shall be present during the period of adjudication.

 The candidate shall be notified in writing through the office of the Registrar of the outcome of the inquiry.

 The decision of the Panel of Enquiry shall be final.
-However, in matters relating to the expulsion of a candidate, see (f) below.
+However, in matters relating to the expulsion of a candidate, see 7.9.12 (v) below.

-(a) Deem the candidate to be innocent of the allegation(s).
+Or the student has satisfactorily answered the allegation.
 In such a case the Examination Board shall be instructed to consider the assessment or examination results in the normal manner.

-(f) Recommend the expulsion of the candidate from the Institute.
-In such a case the expulsion order shall be signed by the President and reported to the Governing Body.
+Recommend expulsion of the student from the Institute.
+In such circumstances a report should be produced for the Governing Body.